 Here you will find some FAQs related to our Reception and other good to know information for new Chalmers students.

 Before you send us any mail for any query, we suggest you to go through these FAQs, which may answer your query.
-If you still have query please contact us without any hesitation, we will try our best to answer your queries faster and clear.
+If you still have queries please contact us without any hesitation, we will try our best to answer your queries faster and clear.

 Q: What is a Phadder?

 Q: How do I get a Phadder?

 Ans: Register with the form in this page.
 Once you register, CIRC will start working on finding a Phadder for you.
 We will notify the phadder and he/she will communicate with you.
 Please be patient if you do not receive immediate responses or messages regarding the status of your application for Phadder.
 We respond to every application and everyone who applies to get a Phadder will DEFINITELY get one!

 Q: I have registered but haven’t heard anything from my Phadder.

 Ans: Don’t worry!
 If you have applied for a phadder you will get one.
 Please check your spam/ promotions as the first contact your Phadder will make is through mails.